-As we watch the Tom Brady march is way to what seems to be ANOTHER championship, it’s easy to wish that Minnesota sports would find that type of success.
-Watching the championship parades and celebrations look like they must be an incredible time—but I hope we never get one.
+As we watched the Minnesota Wild completely derail a season that felt destined for greatness, it’s easy to wish that Minnesota sports could just have a nice thing for once.
+Watching other teams have their championship parades and celebrations look like they must be an incredible time—but I hope we never get one.
 I hope Minnesota always loses.

 If it’s some rule that everyone must hate winners, because they do, the entire world has to love Minnesota sports.